Call for Art Submissions!

 Prizes for selected winners are as follow:

-- Reduced stigma associated with health conditions, such as mental health, HIV, etc.
+- Reducing stigma associated with health conditions, such as mental health, HIV, etc.

-- Community based programs geared towards fathers and sons, such as parenting education and support groups
+- Create community based programs geared towards fathers and sons, such as parenting education and support groups

-- Community intervention strategies to break the cycle of violence and incarcerations
+- Develop community intervention strategies to break the cycle of violence and incarcerations

 If you need help understanding these instructions or have questions, please contact Trisha Pitter, Planning Specialist, at email@example.com.